zendesk/ruby-kafka/README.md

 Read the docs for [Kafka::Producer](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Producer) for more details.

+### Understanding Timeouts

+It's important to understand how timeouts work if you have a latency sensitive application.
+This library allows configuring timeouts on different levels:

+**Network timeouts** apply to network connections to individual Kafka brokers.
+There are two config keys here, each passed to `Kafka.new`:

+* `connect_timeout` sets the number of seconds to wait while connecting to a broker for the first time.
+When ruby-kafka initializes, it needs to connect to at least one host in `seed_brokers` in order to discover the Kafka cluster.
+Each host is tried until there's one that works.
+Usually that means the first one, but if your entire cluster is down, or there's a network partition, you could wait up to `n * connect_timeout` seconds, where `n` is the number of seed brokers.
+* `socket_timeout` sets the number of seconds to wait when reading from or writing to a socket connection to a broker.
+After this timeout expires the connection will be killed.
+Note that some Kafka operations are by definition long-running, such as waiting for new messages to arrive in a partition, so don't set this value too low.
+When configuring timeouts relating to specific Kafka operations, make sure to make them shorter than this one.

+**Producer timeouts** can be configured when calling `#get_producer` on a client instance:

+* `ack_timeout` is a timeout executed by a broker when the client is sending messages to it.
+It defines the number of seconds the broker should wait for replicas to acknowledge the write before responding to the client with an error.
+As such, it relates to the `required_acks` setting.
+It should be set lower than `socket_timeout`.
+* `retry_backoff` configures the number of seconds to wait after a failed attempt to send messages to a Kafka broker before retrying.
+The `max_retries` setting defines the maximum number of retries to attempt, and so the total duration could be up to `max_retries * retry_backoff` seconds.
+The timeout can be arbitrarily long, and shouldn't be too short: if a broker goes down its partitions will be handed off to another broker, and that can take tens of seconds.

+When sending many messages, it's likely that the client needs to send some messages to each broker in the cluster.
+Given `n` brokers in the cluster, the total wait time when calling `Kafka::Producer#send_messages` can be up to

+    n * (connect_timeout + socket_timeout + retry_backoff) * max_retries

+Make sure your application can survive being blocked for so long.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.